 - 1. New and Transfer students: notify the Admissions Office immediately about transfer credits from previous college(s).
-Re-Admit and Returning students can bring copies of the unofficial transcript(s) to Academic Advising for evaluation.
+Re-Admit and Returning students can bring copies of the unofficial transcript(s) to Academic Advising for advising.
 Official transcripts need to be sent to the Admissions Office.
 Please see #2. - 2.
 Request "Official" college transcript(s) from previous college(s) be mailed directly to the Admissions Office.
 Official transcripts are imprinted with a raised college seal and can be mailed or hand delivered directly to the Admissions Office in a sealed envelope. - 3.
-Check with the Admissions Office 332-5100 and ask if your transcripts have arrived.
-Once receipt of transcript(s) is confirmed, contact the Academic Advising Center at 332-8556 to schedule an appointment.
-An academic advisor will evaluate the transcript(s) and award transfer credit.
+Check with the Admissions Office (203) 332-5100 and ask if your transcripts have arrived.
+Once receipt of transcript(s) is confirmed, an academic advisor will evaluate the transcript(s) and award transfer credit.
 Courses accepted as transfer credit will appear on your HCC transcript which can be found online at myCommNet.
 Academic Advising will send a letter notifying you of the credits accepted for transfer.
 Note: Not all credits accepted may apply to your major.
 Please see an academic advisor for details. - 4.
 What if my "Official" transcripts are not available at this time?
-You must submit an "Unofficial" transcript to be evaluated unofficially for advising purposes.
+You must bring an "Unofficial" transcript to be evaluated unofficially for advising purposes.
 "Unofficial" transcripts can be photocopies of transcript or semester final grade reports.
 (You must follow up with Steps 2 and 3.) - 5.
 What if I change my major and I have transfer credits from another college?
-Declaration of Major forms are located in A102 and A108.
-Complete the top portion of the form and bring it to A102. - 6.
-Graduating Students: Make sure you visit the Registrar's Office and fill out a Graduation Evaluation Form.
-Check with Academic Advising (A102) to insure all transfer credit has been awarded. - 7.
+Declaration of Major forms are located in LH - Alll and LH - Al08.
+Complete the top portion of the form and bring it to LH - Alll. - 6.
+Graduating Students: Make sure you visit the Registrar's Office and fill out a Graduation Application.
+Check with Academic Advising (LH - A111) to insure all transfer credit has been awarded. - 7.
 BHSN Graduates, please provide a copy of your BHSN Official Transcript.
-Credits will not be transferred unless an official graduation evaluation has been completed by the Registrar's Office. - 8.
+Credits will not be transferred unless an official graduation application has been completed by the Registrar's Office. - 8.
 The Academic Advising Center evaluates transcripts as they are received from the Admissions Office, as expeditiously as possible.